theRealAph/ScopeLocals/README.md

 - *Re-entrant code* — Sometimes you want to be able to detect recursion, perhaps because a framework isn't re-entrant or because you want to limit recursion in some way.
-An extentlocal variable provides a way to do this: set it once, invoke a method, and somewhere deep in the call stack, call `ExtentLocal.isBound()` to see if the thread-local variable is set.
+An extent-local variable provides a way to do this: set it once, invoke a method, and somewhere deep in the call stack, call `ExtentLocal.isBound()` to see if the thread-local variable is set.
 More elaborately, you might want the extent local variable to be a recursion counter.

 - *Nested transactions* — The detection of recursion would also be useful in the case of flattened
-  transactions: any transaction started when a transaction in progress becomes part of the outermost transaction.
+  transactions: any transaction started while a transaction is in progress becomes part of the outermost transaction.

 - *Graphics contexts* — Another example occurs in graphics, where there is a drawing context.